 3. Blog

-Compared to professional blogging platforms, such as WordPress, a website builder can have its limitations.
+Compared to professional blogging platforms, such as WordPress, a website builder can have limitations.
 Although a powerful blogging tool, beginners find WordPress too complicated.
 Therefore, it is not always a suitable choice for all.
 On the other hand, the best website builder will allow you to schedule posts, enable comments, create post categories, and tweak SEO.

 Squarespace is the best website builder for blogs.
-It provides all the needed features to make a good-looking blog which engages your audience.
+It provides all the features to make a good-looking blog that engages your audience.
 Compared to Weebly, which is known for being the most straightforward website builder, it is slightly complex.
 However, it is still less complex than WordPress, and it puts your blog on the right path.

 4. Directory Websites